How Did Holly Become Associated With Christmas?

 Holly has long been associated with the Christmas holiday.
 Its red berries and green leaves have become the colors of Christmas.
 Holly grows in most parts of the world, so you should have no trouble finding a variety that is right for your landscape.

 The Romans used holly to honor Saturn, their god of agriculture.
 They celebrated him during their Saturnalia festivals, which took place near the time of the winter solstice.
-The Romans wove them into wreaths, which were given as gifts to be worn on the head.
+The Romans wove holly branches into wreaths, which were given as gifts to be worn on the head.

 In Great Britain, holly was associated with the winter solstice in the myth of the twins, the Oak King and the Holly King.
 The Oak King reigned as long as the oak leaves remained on the trees but when they fell, the green of the Holly King was revealed through the bare oak branches.
 Druids wore holly wreaths during their solstice ceremonies in honor of the Holly King.